 Posted on 2nd July, 2019 | By Hazel, WayKen Marketing Manager

 An important early step in the product development process is to create a prototype -- simply by a three-dimensional version of your vision.
-To create prototype is also one of the most interesting and valuable steps you will take.
+Creating a prototype is also one of the most interesting and valuable steps you will take.
 That's because prototyping gives you a chance to really unleash your creativity, using the skills that inspired your invention in the first place.
 Getting a prototype made for your product is a necessary step between design and production.

 A Product Prototype Can Provide Advantages as below: